Jim Gray (American politician): U.S. Senate campaign

 On January 26, 2016, Gray announced that he was running for the United States Senate in 2016 for the seat then and currently held by U.S. Senator and former presidential candidate Rand Paul.
 The senate race was described as an "uphill battle" for Gray.
 Gray won the Democratic nomination for the U.S. Senate in Kentucky on May 17, 2016.

 On November 8, 2016, Paul defeated Gray 57% to 43%.

 U.S. House campaign

 On December 5, 2017, Gray announced that he would run for the United States House of Representatives, entering the Democratic primary for Kentucky's 6th congressional district.
 He was defeated in the May 22, 2018 Democratic primary by Amy McGrath.

 Kentucky Secretary of Transportation

 On December 2, 2019, Kentucky governor-elect Andy Beshear, announced in a news conference that Gray would be appointed as Kentucky Secretary of Transportation.
 Gray was sworn in on December 10.
+On April 14, 2026, Beshear announced that Gray would be replaced as secretary by Rebecca Goodman.